Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

 Now that the new file is included in a list file, you can close the Vivado/Quartus project and re-create it by typing `./Hog/CreateProject.sh <project name>` again.

 Do you really have to do this every time you add a new file to the project?
 There is a quicker way.
 You can add the file with the GUI and **also** add the file to a .src list file.
 If you choose to do this, in Vivado, you have to choose the correct library when adding the file.
-The library must have the same name of the .src file to which you added the surce file.
+The library must have the same name of the .src file to which you added the source file.
 In our example, the hdl file was added to a list file called `lib1.src`, so the library that you have to choose is *lib1*.
 You can select the library in the Vivado GUI from a drop-down menu when you add the file.

 This procedure is valid for any kind of source file.
 If your file is a constraint file, just add it to a .con list file in the list directory, e.g. `repo/Top/project1/list/lib1.con`.
 If your file comes form a submodule in the repository, you have to add it in the proper .sub list file.